-If alarm action is Then alarm_action_data is Name of the file to execute, optionally followed by execute a list of parameters separated by spaces.
+If alarm_action is Then alarm_action_data is execute Name of the file to execute, optionally followed by a list of parameters separated by spaces.
 The file must exist and the user who started Historical Server must have execute permission for it.
 Warning!
-When an alarm condition occurs and alarm action is execute, the specified file is executed by the account that started Historical Server, not by the account that created the alarm.
+When an alarm condition occurs and alarm_action is execute, the specified file is executed by the account that started Historical Server, not by the account that created the alarm.
 This means that the access privileges of the person who starts Historical Server are available to the users who define alarms.
-A user who normally could not execute a file might be able to execute it through an Historical Server alarm.
+A user who normally cannot execute a file may be able to execute it through an Historical Server alarm.